top of page

 The Budget Friendly Option & The One Open Daily: Gallmeyer Farm

 Gallmeyer Farm is a 100 year old family farm is located in Varina.
 They have a veggie stand (June- October), berry patch (open spring & summer) & a pumpkin patch (open in the fall).
 This farm is also famous for their sweet corn - make sure you grab some next summer.
-The Pumpkin Patch is open daily from September 24-October 31 from 8am until dusk.
+The Pumpkin Patch is open daily from the last Saturday in September to October 31 from 8am until dusk.

 One of my favorite things about this pumpkin patch is that it's open during the week - this is perfect for toddlers & preschoolers to explore without a crowd.
 There is free parking and free admission to the hayrides, straw bale maze, picnic and play area.
 They provide wagons for customers to put their pumpkins in, too.
 Bonus: this patch is near Richmond International Airport!